d-xo/cav-hevm-artifact/README.md

 The evaluation script provided as part of this artifact provides a `--brief` option that runs a randomly selected subset of experiments.
-This subset was fully evaluated in ~1hr on a modern laptop (AMD Ryzen 7 7840U / 64GB RAM) with the docker container being restricted to 4 cores and 16GB RAM only.
+This subset was fully evaluated in ~1hr on a modern laptop (AMD Ryzen 7 7840U / 64GB RAM) with the docker container being restricted to 4 cores and 16GB RAM.

 Full instructions for executing the evaluation script are provided in the "Getting Started" section.